 Now since electricity cost is directly associated with the income that is earned by a miner, it can be confidently said that the higher the revenue of the mining operation, the more powerful machines can be supported.
 Hence, increasing the electricity consumption level.

 Moreover, as mining happens more on an industrial level rather than a residential or personal level, the revenue earned from mining can now finance for more kWh than before, despite mining revenues being nowhere near as high as they once were.
+With Quantum Flash you can use AI to assist you make your trading quick and efficient.

 Furthermore, statistics by the Bitcoin Energy Consumption Index show that the annual income of mining revenues totaled $14,119,197,457 (taking into consideration the fee and mining rewards).
 In comparison, the annual electricity cost incurred is $7,477,566,860 while assuming that there is no fluctuation in the electricity rates and that the cost is fixed at USD 0.05/kWh.
 These figures illustrate that the approximate ratio of electricity cost to the miner income is 52.96%.